BadIdeaFactory/corporate/documents/operating.md

 ### Elections
 Elections are held during the first Plotting Session after April 1st.
-Candidates must submit their application for a position 24h before the Plotting Session is scheduled to begin, using the process outlined in CONTRIBUTING.md.
+Candidates must submit their application for a position 24 hours before the Plotting Session is scheduled to begin, using the process outlined in CONTRIBUTING.md.

-Whoever receives the most votes wins.
-In the event of a tie, a second vote is held with only the candidates who tied.
-If this also results in a tie then whoever can score highest in QWOP wins.
+Votes will be held using the condorcet voting method.
+In the event of a tie, then whoever can score highest in QWOP wins.
 If this also results in a tie, then idk flip a coin or something goddamn.

 ### Records and Documentation
-Deliberation on GitHub is naturally captured.
+The `corporate` GitHub repository is our official record.
 Minutes should be taken during Plotting Sessions, and it is the responsibility of the Secretary of Lore or a temporary appointee to take notes that reflect attendance, decisions, meaningful discussion, and vote counts.

-Decisions made on Slack should be properly memorialized as described in CONTRIBUTING.md

 The contents of the corporate github make up the corporate records.
 Documentation structure and organization should be performed as outlined